DaTebe/destroyclaims/docs/destroy-claim.md

 If the `strictMode` is `false`, the Destroy Claim is to be evaluated in normal mode.
 If `strictMode` is set to `true`, the DCA has to reject the Destroy Claim in the following cases:

-+ If `modelVersion` is not set or the specified version is not supported by the DCA (even if the used core schema would validate just fine).
++ If `specVersion` is not set or the specified version is not supported by the DCA (even if the used core schema would validate just fine).
 + If `simulationMode` is not set or the selected mode is not supported by the DCA.
-+ If `manualMode` is not set or the selected mode is not supported by the DCA.
++ If `optInMode` is not set or the selected mode is not supported by the DCA.
 + If `notificationMode` is not set or the selected mode is not supported by the DCA.
 + If there is any extension that is unknown to the DCA (even if it would not be needed for its deletion task).
 + If there is any reason in `destroyReasons` that is unknown to the DCA.